Callechelys cliffi

-The Sandy ridgefin eel (Callechelys cliffi) is an eel in the family Ophichthidae (worm/snake eels).
+Callechelys cliffi, the sandy ridgefin eel, is an eel in the family Ophichthidae (worm/snake eels).
 It was described by James Erwin Böhlke and John Carmon Briggs in 1954.
 It is a marine, tropical eel which is known from the eastern central Pacific Ocean, including Mexico and Panama.
 It dwells at a depth range of 0 to 30 m, and inhabits sand sediments.
 Males can reach a maximum standard length of 45.5 cm.

 The species epithet "cliffi" refers to Frank S. Cliff.
 Due to there being an extremely limited number of known specimens, and thereby a lack of information on the species' distribution and population, threats and habitat requirements, the IUCN redlist currently lists the Sandy ridgefin eel as Data Deficient.